New Jersey Zoning Laws are a Maze! Every Municipality Has Different Ordinances.

 TESTIMONIAL

-First of all, I just wanted to thank you so much for the time, and most of all, for the knowledge, concern and support you so generously gave me during our meeting on May 26, 2010.
+First of all, I just wanted to thank you, Mr. Niemann, so much for the time, and most of all, for the knowledge, concern and support you so generously gave me during our meeting on May 26, 2010.
 I walked out of your office feeling much more confident and very relieved.
 I’m not sure how you will take this, but you are an extraordinary human being and the antithesis of the stereotypical lawyer.
 A usually skeptical person, I trusted you from the moment I shook your hand!
 In addition, every member of your staff with whom I came in contact with was courteous, respectful, and helpful.
 You and your partner have created a very special environment, and you should be commended.

 – Marybeth Kappenberg, Briarwood, NY